Imperial Way Faction: February 26 incident

 At the climax of the Aizawa trial, to reduce tensions on the Tokyo area, the First Infantry Division was ordered from Tokyo to Manchuria.
-Instead, this caused the situation to escalate further, as the Kōdōha decided that the time was right for direct action, and backed the First Infantry Division in an attempted coup d'état on 26 February 1936 known as the February 26 Incident.
-The failure of the coup three days later resulted in the almost complete purge of Kōdōha members from top army positions and the resignation of their leader Sadao Araki.
+Instead, this caused the situation to escalate further, as the junior officers decided that the time was right for direct action, and attempted a coup d'état known as the February 26 Incident.
+Despite being inspired by General Sadao Araki and relying on him as a figurehead, the February 26 movement was separate from his direct leadership, and he was not associated with their plans or activities.